 - What if it is too far to travel there and back in a day?

-You may be able to apply for overnight accommodation costs if you cannot travel there and back in the same day.
+You may be able to apply for overnight accommodation costs if you cannot travel there and back on the same day.

-Telephone: 0300 063 2100 (9am-5pm Monday to Friday)
+Telephone: 0300 063 2100 (9 am – 5 pm Monday to Friday)

 All information sheets are available at www.familiesoutside.org.uk.
 All materials Copyright ©Families Outside 2024.
 Publication date: January 2024

 Families Outside is a company limited by guarantee registered In Scotland No. 236539 and is recognised as a Scottish charity by the OSCR, No. SC0